Date: 15 Jul 2007

-The police said that the gunman was unable to control the gun as it fired and that it was only his total incompetence that had prevented more people being injured.
+The police said that the gunman had been unable to control the gun as it fired and that it was only his total incompetence that had prevented more people being injured.
 They said that at least 18 bullets had been fired.
-They said that the gun he had used was a high-powered sub-machinegun.
+They said that the gun he had used had been a high-powered sub-machinegun.
 They found 17 cartridge cases at the scene.

 The gunman had been wearing a long, dark coat.

 The police said that they thought that the gunman had lived in the area.

 The police said that they didn't know the motive behind the shooting but thought that it might have been gang related and that the man might have been firing at other gang members possibly standing near the club entrance.

 They said that Kolawole Babadiya was wholly innocent and was not involved in guns, drugs or gangs and that he had just been in the wrong place at the wrong time.